KyawYeThu-11/DyGLib/README.md

 We've conducted two downstream tasks, **link prediction** and **graph regression**.
 - The result showed that the DyGFormer model successfully predicted the future links in a dynamic graph, even with a novel connectome dataset.
 - Also, the graph regression task suggested that DyGFormer model can generate a graph embedding that captures the dynamic features of brain connectome data.

+Hence, the novelty of our project are two folds: (1) applying DyGFormer to a novel connectome dataset and (2) extending DyGFormer for graph-level prediction tasks

 ## Data Generation
 We've generated dynamic graphs from raw fMRI images.
 The raw fMRI images are "100 unrelated subjects" version of HCP Young Adult Dataset [[3](#3)].
 We specifically downloaded the language task fMRI dataset, which was measured while a subject is conducting a Language Task [[4](#4)].
 However, due to the computational cost, we decided to use data from 50 subjects.